 The College has been working with the Tropical Health Education Trust, MAP (Medical Aid for Palestinians) and the David Baum International Foundation to improve child health in Palestine for over a decade.
-Click here to find out more.
+Find out more

 International training opportunities

 The College supports both UK doctors who want to work overseas and overseas doctors who want to come and work in the UK.
-Further details for UK doctors wanting to work overseas.
-For overseas doctors who want to come and work in the UK see details of our visiting fellows scheme and the medical training initiative.
+More information for UK doctors who want to work overseas.

 David Baum International Foundation (DBIF)

 DBIF works to improve the health of children in disadvantaged areas of the world through improving standards of education and training for child health professionals.

 International Child Health Group